Terminator Genisys: Plot

 In 2017, Kyle and Sarah materialize in the middle of a busy San Francisco highway and are apprehended by city police.
-While they are treated for injuries, Sarah and Kyle learn that Skynet is called "Genisys"—a soon-to-be-unveiled global operating system which is embraced by the public.
-John suddenly appears and rescues Sarah and Kyle.
-Pops arrives and unexpectedly shoots John, revealing that John is now an advanced Terminator.
+While being treated for injuries, Sarah and Kyle learn that Skynet is called "Genisys"—a soon-to-be-unveiled global operating system which is embraced by the public.
+John then appears and rescues Sarah and Kyle.
+Pops arrives and shoots John, revealing that John is now an advanced Terminator.
 (Note: Identified offscreen as a T-3000.)
-The resistance soldier who attacked John is revealed to have been Skynet in physical disguise as a Terminator.
+The resistance soldier who attacked John is revealed to have been Skynet in physical disguise as a T-5000 Terminator named Alex.
 (Note: Skynet is credited as "Alex" and identified offscreen as being a T-5000 Terminator.)
-While Kyle was traveling back in time, Skynet attacked John and infected him with nanomachines that converted him into a cyborg on a cellular level.
+While Kyle was traveling back in time, Alex attacked John and infected him with nanomachines that converted him into a cyborg on a cellular level.
 John, brainwashed to ensure Skynet's creation, traveled back in time to assist Cyberdyne Systems with the development of Genisys, hence securing Skynet and its machines' rise.
 Pops fights John before trapping him long enough for them to escape.

 A day before Skynet's worldwide attack, Sarah, Kyle, and Pops retreat to a safe house and make final preparations to destroy Cyberdyne's Genisys mainframe.
 They head toward Cyberdyne's headquarters with John in close pursuit.
 During an airborne chase, Pops dives-bombs into John's helicopter and causes it to crash.
-John survives the crash and enters the Cyberdyne complex, where it advances the countdown from 13 hours to 15 minutes.
+John survives the crash and enters the Cyberdyne complex, where it advances the countdown from 13 hours to 15 minutes due to Skynet's aging.
 Kyle, Sarah, and Pops plant bombs at key points in the facility while holding off John.

 In a final battle, Pops traps John in the magnetic field of a prototype time machine.
 Both are destroyed, but just before the explosion, Pops' remains are flung out of the apparatus into a nearby vat of experimental mimetic polyalloy.
 Kyle and Sarah reach a bunker beneath the facility and the explosion sets off the bombs, preventing Genisys from coming online.
 Pops appears, upgraded with mimetic polyalloy components like that of the T-1000, and helps them escape from the debris.

 The trio travels to Kyle's childhood home, where Kyle tells his younger self about Genisys and instructs him to repeat the warning to himself, securing the trio's arrival from 1984.
 Sarah, Kyle, and Pops drive off into the countryside.

 A mid-credits scene reveals that the system core of Genisys, located in a protected subterranean chamber, has survived the explosion.
 (Note: While initially intended as a teaser for two planned film sequels and a spin-off television series to the film, the post-credits scene of Terminator Genisys ultimately served as a teaser for a video game direct sequel to the film, Terminator Genisys: Future War, released on May 18, 2017.)